BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

 The example above displayed a very basic example of a bash shell script.

 Every bash shell script begins with what is known as a "shebang", which we would commonly recognise as a hash sign followed by an exclamation mark, i.e #!.
 This is immediately followed by /bin/bash, which tells the interpreter to run the command `bash` in the directory /bin.
-This opening sequence is vital & tells the computer how to respond to all of the following commands.
+This opening sequence is vital and tells the computer how to respond to all of the following commands.
 As a string this looks like:

     #!/bin/bash

 The hash symbol generally functions as a comment character in scripts (as shown above in "Basic example 1").
 Sometimes we can include lines in a script to remind ourselves what we’re trying to do, and we can preface these with the hash to ensure the interpreter doesn’t try to run them.
-It’s presence as a comment here, followed by the exclamation mark, is specifically looked for by the interpreter but beyond this specific occurrence, comment lines are generally ignored by scripts & programs.
+It’s presence as a comment here, followed by the exclamation mark, is specifically looked for by the interpreter but beyond this specific occurrence, comment lines are generally ignored by scripts and programs.

-Comments are very important in programming because they act as notes or explainations so you can understand what you were thinking when you wrote it.
+Comments are very important in programming because they act as notes or explanations so you can understand what you were thinking when you wrote it.
 If you look at your code 6 months from now, there is a very strong chance that you won’t recall exactly what you were thinking at the time, so these comments can be a good place just to explain something to the future version of yourself.
 There is a school of thought which says that you write code primarily for humans to read, not for the computer to understand.

 ## File permissions

 An important concept in UNIX computing is file permissions.
-There are files in which you look at and interact with when you are running analysis on a UNIX command line, and there are files in which are incredibily important to the system that we shouldnt be able to touch.
+There are files in which you look at and interact with when you are running analysis on a UNIX command line, and there are files in which are incredibily important to the system that we shouldn't be able to touch.
 And of course, if you are creating and interacting with files in your home directory, you want to make those files only available to you, and not other users.

 A file can have there are three types of attributes: